thephoeron/hyperlattices/docs/index.md

-# Hyperlattice: User's Guide
+# Hyperlattices: User's Guide

-The `HYPERLATTICE` library provides Generalized Algebraic Lattice data-types for Common Lisp, including Lattices, Hyperlattices, and Probabilistic Hyperlattices.
+The `HYPERLATTICES` library provides Generalized Lattice data-types for Common Lisp, including Algebraic Lattices, Hyperlattices, and Probabilistic Hyperlattices.

-This manual provides an overview of the interface and implementation of generalized lattices, the use of included functions for manipulating these data-types, and many examples of their real-world applications, including example source-code and algorithm specifications.
+This manual provides an overview of the interface and implementation of generalized lattices, the use of included generic function interface for manipulating these data-types, and many examples of their real-world applications, including example source-code and algorithm specifications.

 ## Basic Usage